What is odor fade? What causes odor loss in odorized natural gas?

 Natural Gas Odorization

 Gas companies odorize natural gas (i.e., inject odorant into the gas) so that people can smell it for safety reasons.
-The process of natural gas odorization, particularly with an odorant injection system, provides an accurate injection of the correct amount of odorant.
-However, at times the gas does not smell, and while the tendency may be to look at the odorizer as the cause, there are pipeline conditions and other circumstances that may impede smelling the odorant in gas.
+The process of natural gas odorization, particularly with a modern odorant injection system, provides an accurate injection of the correct amount of odorant.
+However, at times, the gas does not smell, and while the tendency may be to look at the odorizer as the cause, pipeline conditions and other circumstances may impede smelling the odorant in gas.

 Odor Fade